Close

 What is Return on Investment (ROI)?

 Return on Investment, or ROI, is a simple way to measure the return or profit you have earned on an investment.
 It is relative to the initial cost of that investment.
-Essentially, it is a tool to determine if you are making money or losing money on a particular investment.
+It is a tool to determine if you are making money or losing money on a particular investment.

 Why Does ROI Matter?